The placement test is necessary in order to: evaluate the student's level of proficiency in French and determine which course is the most appropriate.

 - If you speak French or have some French knowledge, you will have a short interview in order to evaluate your oral skills.
 All students have to go through this step in order to have a course assigned.
 Having then an overview of your French skills (speaking, writing, listening and reading), the evaluator will assign (a) course(s) appropriate for your level and will write this information on a paper slip.
 Once you have finished the online test, the interview and received your paper slip, you might have to wait up to 2 business days to register on Minerva.
 If you still cannot register after 2 business days, contact flc [at] mcgill.ca.

 - If you are a total beginner (according to the online placement test), you don't need to meet an evaluator.
 Beginners won't receive a paper slip.
-Once you have finished the online test, you might have to wait up to 2 business days to register on Minerva.
-If you still cannot register after 2 business days, contact flc [at] mcgill.ca.
+Once you have finished the online test, you might have to wait up to 1 - 1.5 week to register on Minerva.
+If you still cannot register after this period of time, contact flc [at] mcgill.ca.

 N.B.
 Please bring your personal schedule to check if the chosen French course fits in an available time slot.
 Evaluators won't have time to check this with you on Minerva.